"I have given my whole life to words, chewed this dog hunger into a long meal." - Salvador Espriu

 After years of writing for various area publications, and a year and a half stint as the Editor-In-Chief of two sister newspapers, she now works in higher education public relations.
 She is a member of the production team for Black Out Loud Conference, LLC and the lead organizer for Louisiana Artists for Puerto Rico.

 As a journalist, Leslie’s notable interviews include Chris Rock, The Rev. Jesse Jackson, Kweisi Mfume, LeAnn Rimes, Run The Jewels, Chris Tucker, Will Ferrell, Charlie Murphy, Bootsy Collins, Todd Phillips, Luke Wilson, Vince Vaughn, Roland Martin, Dr. Michael Eric Dyson, and Cornell William Brooks, among others.

 As a creative writer, Leslie’s focus is primarily poetry.
 She has been a member of two national poetry slam teams and represented Baton Rouge individually at the 2014 Women of the World Poetry Slam, where she ranked in the upper quadrant.
 Leslie's work has been published and featured on various outlets, including Passages North.
-She is the author of the full-length journalism-inspired book of poetry - "The Newsroom."
-She has also contributed four articles to The St. James Encyclopedia of Hip Hop Culture, 1st Edition(2018, St. James Press).
+She is the author of the full-length journalism-inspired book of poetry, "The Newsroom."
+She contributed four articles to The St. James Encyclopedia of Hip Hop Culture, 1st Edition(2018, St. James Press).

 Leslie is available for freelance or contract hire as a photographer, poet, and teaching artist in poetry, journalism, or basic photography, or to write press releases, essays, and articles.